Even if you don't capture personal data, the information you do capture needs to be protected.

 To ensure reliable and secure user authentication, a best practice to use existing LDAP or Active Directory user groups.
 Specify an LDAP group to which AppMon users must belong.
 Activate SSL encryption for LDAP authentication.
 See Users - LDAP to learn more.

-AppMon 2018 April You can also reuse your authentication services and use your corporate credentials to log in to AppMon, by using the SAML Single Sign-On functionality.
+AppMon 2018 April and later You can also reuse your authentication services and use your corporate credentials to log in to AppMon, by using the SAML Single Sign-On functionality.
 See SAML/SSO configuration to learn more.

 If you opt to use AppMon user accounts, change passwords of built-in users immediately after installation.
 You may also change IDs of built-in users.
 Admin is the only ID that cannot be changed.
 Be sure to set a strong password for the admin user account, as it has full access to AppMon.